ddev/ddev/docs/content/users/basics/faq.md

           curl -fsSL https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh | bash
           ```
 <!-- markdownlint-restore -->
-     * On traditional Windows, you likely installed with chocolatey or by downloading the installer package.
+     * On traditional Windows, you likely installed with Chocolatey or by downloading the installer package.
 You can upgrade with `choco upgrade ddev` or by visiting the [releases](https://github.com/drud/ddev/releases) page and downloading the installer.
 Both techniques will work.
      * On Arch-Linux based systems, use the standard upgrade techniques, for example `yay -Syu`.

 How can I install a specific version of DDEV?